 To take all of the above information and find out what day Jesus was crucified and buried we have to fit together some basic facts.
 First, he had to be in the grave three days and three nights.
 Second, he was already up on Sunday morning when the women came to properly bury him.
 Third, just before sunset he was placed in the grave by Joseph of Arimathea, who closed the grave by rolling the stone over the door (Mark 15:46), so since he was three days and three nights in the grave he would have to get resurrected and out of the grave just before a sunset.
 Fourth, Luke tells us the women got and prepared the spices before a Sabbath Day, while Mark says they bought the spices after the Sabbath day.

-Using these facts and working backwards in time from Sunday morning, we can see that Jesus got up Saturday evening just before sunset, and thus had to be crucified and buried on Wednesday.
-Thus, Wednesday was the “preparation” when the Passover Lamb and Jesus were slain, Thursday was the first day of the Feast of Unleavened Bread and a Special Sabbath, Friday was a regular work day so the women could buy the spices, Saturday was the regular weekly Sabbath, and by Sunday morning at dawn Jesus had already been raised.
+Using these facts and working backward in time from Sunday morning, we can see that Jesus got up Saturday evening just before sunset, and thus had to be crucified and buried on Wednesday.
+Thus, Wednesday was the “preparation” when the Passover Lamb and Jesus were slain, Thursday was the first day of the Feast of Unleavened Bread and a Special Sabbath, Friday was a regular workday so the women could buy the spices, Saturday was the regular weekly Sabbath, and by Sunday morning at dawn, Jesus had already been raised.

 We can now construct the chronology and make Jesus’ prophecy of being in the grave for three days and three nights work perfectly with him being the real Passover Lamb.